code-examples-umeey/AgenticAIExample/README.md

 ---
 # Agentic AI for ADA (Cardano) News & Price Analysis
+description: >
   This repository showcases a **minimal agentic AI** that:
   1. Fetches current Cardano (ADA) prices from a public API.
   2. Retrieves headlines (in this demo, static examples).
   3. Performs sentiment analysis on the headlines using a Hugging Face sentiment model.
   4. Produces a **Buy**, **Sell**, or **Hold** recommendation based on sentiment.

 > **Important**: This code is for demonstration purposes only and is **not** financial advice.